Retro Watering CanMonday, July 14, 2008

 2007 was the first year I received a R.H.
 Shumway seed catalog.
 After ordering and receiving my seeds, I still could not throw the catalog away - it just had these wonderfully retro line drawings of plants and I was hoping I'd somehow find a project to use it.

 A few weeks ago, I got the VivaTerra catalog, and they were selling something called a 'misprint watering can' which was covered with what sheet-metal factories were rejecting.
-There's a picture of it right here.
 The minute I saw it, I got the inspiration to use my Shumway catalog and decoupage an old, boring watering can here at home.
 It turned out great and was so much fun to do!

 paper for protecting work surface